dalmatinerdb/ddb_proxy/README.md

 # Metric Listener Configuration

-Settings are configured in ddb_proxy.conf
+Settings are configured in dalmatinerpx.conf

 ## DQE Indexer backend

 Firstly, it is important to configure the dqe indexer module that you intend to use.

-For example, for the Postgres Indexer, configure your ddb_proxy.conf as follows:
+For example, for the Postgres Indexer, configure your dalmatinerpx.conf as follows:
 ```
 idx.backend = dqe_idx_pg
 ```